-DAY 1: ARRIVAL IN NAIROBI – DAR ES- SALAAM – KILIMANJARO
+DAY ZERO: ARRIVAL IN NAIROBI – DAR ES- SALAAM – KILIMANJARO

 DAY 5: LUSHOTO TO MAASAI STEPPE

-DAY 7: EMBORET TO TARANGIRE – MANYARA ECOSYSTEMS
+DAY 6: MAASAI STEPPE TO TARANGIRE – MANYARA ECOSYSTEMS

 This is a unique opportunity to experience and explore the Tarangire and Manyara ecosystem.
 Maramboi Tented Camp offers permanent camp facilities and endless vistas of rolling golden grasslands and palm lined desert between Tarangire and Manyara Lake.
 A visit to the area is essential for anyone interested in evolution and the origins of Mankind and an explanation of the Rift Valley and Africa’s big picture.
 It is a complete semi-desert experience focusing on game drives.

 After breakfast we are going to leave this awesome lodge, riding on the rift valley escarpment towards the Hadza community.
-The Hadza, who are hunters and gatherers in east and Southern Africa whom we are going to hunt with on their grounds in their traditional way.
-We are going to use a car as it will be the sun down the hunt.
+The Hadza, who are hunters and gatherers in the east and Southern Africa whom we are going to hunt with on their grounds in their traditional way.

 DAY 9: LAKE EYASI TO LAKE NATRON